LevieTech/ReactToDo/README.md

 ## Create database and table

-Create a new database called `first-look` and create a `user` table:
+Create a new database called `react-to-do` and create a `user` table:

 ```SQL
 CREATE TABLE "user" (